valentinDuchev/Cookies-Review/README.md

 - Review filtering by rating and images
 - Review sorting by highest/lowest rating, most helpful, and date
 - Review pagination
-- Helpful/not helpful voting system with email verification
+- Helpful/not helpful voting system with email verification - only one like/dislike per email

 ### User Interface
 - Responsive design for mobile and desktop